mvaganov/CmdLineAsteroids/notes.md

 As a reminder, my game will need moving circles to destroy, which are the conceptual asteroids; the rocks to blast in my lowfi rockblaster game.
 The game's player will be a polygon shape visually distinct from the circles.
 The player will shoot projectiles.
 I want to see spinning triangles for these projectiles, because I think that will look cool.
-When the player destroys asteroids, they will break into smaller asteroids. the smallest asteroid will turn into an ammo pickup when destroyed.
+When the player destroys asteroids, they will break into smaller asteroids. after 2 breaks, the asteroids will break into an ammo pickup.
 I'll also need some user interface that stays static on the screen, to tell the user their score, ammo, and health.

-I want to use Object Oriented Programming for this game design because it's a natural way of thinking about software problems for me.
+I want to use Object Oriented Programming for this game design because it's a natural way of thinking about software problems in game development for me.

 Probably the most well known and well respected guideline for Object Oriented Design is the SOLID principles.

 ## S. O. L. I. D.